 You're self-employed for this purpose if you're a sole proprietor (including an independent contractor), a partner in a partnership (including a member of a multi-member limited liability company (LLC) that is treated as a partnership for federal tax purposes), or are otherwise in business for yourself.
 The term sole proprietor also includes the member of a single member LLC that's disregarded for federal income tax purposes and a member of a qualified joint venture.
 You usually must pay self-employment tax if you had net earnings from self-employment of $400 or more.
 Generally, the amount subject to self-employment tax is 92.35% of your net earnings from self-employment.
 You calculate net earnings by subtracting ordinary and necessary trade or business expenses from the gross income you derived from your trade or business.
 You can be liable for paying self-employment tax even if you currently receive social security benefits.
 The law sets a maximum amount of net earnings subject to the social security tax.
 This amount changes annually.
 All of your net earnings are subject to the Medicare tax.

 If you had a loss or small amount of income from your self-employment, it may be to your benefit to use one of the two optional methods to compute your net earnings from self-employment.
-Refer to the Form 1040, Schedule SE Instructions to see if you qualify to use an optional method.
+Refer to the Form 1040, Schedule SE Instructions (PDF) to see if you qualify to use an optional method.
 An optional method may give you credit toward your social security coverage or increase your earned income credit or the child and dependent care credit.